 Description: 200 chars

 Image: rendered from app ID

 A robots tag is an element in the HTML of a page that informs search engines which pages on your site should be indexed and which should not.
-Its functions are similar to robots.txt's.
-But it is generally used to prevent search engines from indexing individual pages, while robots.txt prevents them from indexing a whole site or any its part.
+Its functions are similar to robots.txt, but robots.txt gives suggestions.
+Whereas robots tags give instructions.